Program overview

 Program Overview

 The Auto Body Repair Techniques program is a one-year Ontario college certificate designed to equip students with the essential skills needed to enter the auto body field.
-This program focuses on practical training, allowing students to learn vital techniques such as welding, refinishing, metalworking, and body repair.
-Graduates will gain confidence in assessing vehicle damage, developing repair estimates, and utilizing common industry software, ensuring they are well-prepared for entry-level positions in the auto body repair industry.
+This program focuses on practical training, enabling students to master techniques such as welding, refinishing, metalworking, and body repair.
+Graduates will gain confidence in assessing vehicle damage, creating repair estimates, and utilizing industry-standard software, ensuring they are well-prepared for entry-level positions in the auto body repair industry.

 Program Structure